 FINLAND ARCTIC CHALLENGE LIVE

-Welcome to the Finland Artic Challenge 2026!
-All of the live content from Arctic Lapland will be within the menus below, go and check it out!
-You can enjoy the daily photographs and event updates below, as well as on our Instagram and Facebook accounts.
+Welcome to the Finland Arctic Challenge 2026!
+All of our live content from Arctic Lapland can be found in the menus below.
+Check out our daily photos, video and event updates.
+Also, follow us Instagram and Facebook!

 Finland Arctic Challenge: Pre-Event Update